-If you are traveling abroad then make sure you take a travel adapter with you.
+If you are traveling abroad then make sure you take a travel adapter with you for your plug in phone chargers or to charge up your power banks or other electronic devices.
 Mains sockets are different around the world so without one you may be stuck with a device you cannot use.

 I never travel without my Ceptics World Travel Adapter since I bought it two years ago.
 It covers all possibilities and works with cell phones, iPhones, tablets, iPads, laptops & other devices anywhere in the world.
 As it has multiple USB ports I can charge more than one device at a time.

-Can you bring a phone charger cord on a plane in carry on?
+Can you bring a phone charger cord on a plane in carry on bags?

-Yes, you can take a phone charger cord on a plane in both carry on and checked bags without restriction.
+Yes, you can take a phone charger cord or USB cable on a plane in both hand luggage and checked baggage without restriction.

 Are cell phone chargers allowed in carry-on luggage

 You can take plug-in cell phone chargers in carry-on luggage without restrictions.
 If you want to take a portable phone charger containing a lithium battery it cannot be larger than 100 watt hours.

 Can I carry my phone charger in my purse on a plane?

 The rules for carrying phone chargers in a purse are the same as for carrying one in your carry on.

 I have been traveling around the world by air since the early 70s and living overseas too.
 I worked for British Airways for a number of years and I am also a private pilot.